Trento: Government

 Trento is governed by the City Council of Trento.
 Voters elect directly 40 councilors and the mayor of Trento every five years.
 The current mayor of Trento is Franco Ianeselli, elected for the first time on 21 September 2020.
 Ianeselli, a former trade unionist, was elected as a left-leaning independent with the support of a wide coalition of parties.
 These parties ranged from the left (as in the case of Europa Verde) to the Catholic centre (including Partito Autonomista Trentino Tirolese, and Insieme per Trento).
 When determining the composition of his Giunta (the equivalent of a City Cabinet), Ianeselli selected seven members of the City Council: Monica Baggia, Elisabetta Bozzarelli, Mariachiara Franzoia, Chiara Maule, Salvatore Panetta, Roberto Stanchina, and Paolo Zanella.
 However, in late November 2020 Paolo Zanella announced he would leave his position as a member of the Giunta, in order to fill a vacancy in one of the 35 seats of the legislative assembly of the Trentino province, upon the resignation of member Paolo Ghezzi.
 Shortly after, mayor Ianeselli announced Ezio Facchin as Zanella's successor.

 Euroregion Tyrol-South Tyrol-Trentino

-In 1996, the European Union approved further cultural and economic integration between the Austrian province of Tyrol and the Italian autonomous provinces of South Tyrol and Trentino by recognizing the creation of the Euroregion Tyrol-South Tyrol-Trentino.
+In 1996, a joint session between the states, further cultural and economic integration between the Austrian province of Tyrol and the Italian autonomous provinces of South Tyrol and Trentino was mutually agreed on.
+This activity was steadily extended, eventually followed by the creation of the Euroregion Tyrol-South Tyrol-Trentino in 2011.